demostack/cli/README.md

 Features:

 - store environment variables so they are encrypted and then pass them into applications at runtime.
-For example, instead of storing your AWS credentials in plaintext, you can store them securely in demostack and then execute your AWS commands like this: `demostack run aws s3 ls` or `demostack run aws sts get-caller-identity`.
+For example, instead of storing your AWS credentials in plaintext, you can store them securely in demostack and then execute your AWS commands like this: `demostack run default aws s3 ls` or `demostack run aws default sts get-caller-identity`.
 - store your SSH keys with a password and then add them to your ssh-agent via temp files for 15 seconds while you login and then removes from the ssh-agent and the temp files.
 It also makes it very easy to generate your public key or authorized_key public key from your private key.

 Keep in mind that that environment variables are still visible for all running applications on a Mac using `ps eww <PID>` or on Linux using `ps faux | grep 'PROCESSHERE'` and then `cat /proc/PIDHERE/environ`.